PouletEnSlip/pouletenslip.github.io/pages/cotcotpack.md

 [![Download](https://www.pngall.com/wp-content/uploads/2/Downloadable-PDF-Button-PNG-Image.png)](https://github.com/PouletEnSlip/CotCotPack/releases)

-It is not to be distributed and all assets within said resource pack are under the copyright of PouletEnSlip.
+It is not to be distributed and all assets within said<br>
+resource pack are under the copyright of PouletEnSlip.

 Made by **PouletEnSlip** © 2022 - All Rights Reserved